eeshanl/Arduino-Projects/README.md

 # Arduino Projects
-* Learning how to use my Arduino Uno
+* Projects on my Arduino Uno board to learn more about it